 Usually, a user must define the ETL processes from scratch to move the data from the data warehouse to front-end BI tools.

 A data warehouse automation software offers a code-free and fluid approach to aggregating and moving disparate enterprise data from source systems to a data warehouse and beyond.
 Unlike in traditional data warehouse architecture, the software automates batch execution and ETL code deployment requirements of the data warehousing process.
-Built on agile methodologies, the data automation software utilizes a variety of functionalities including:
+Built on agile methodologies, some of the most prominent data warehouse automation ideas utilize a variety of functionalities including:

 - De-normalized, normalized, and multi-dimensional data structures